OhmSaharath/data-end-to-end-project/airflow-2.8.2/README.md

 ## 🎶 Step 3: Airflow

 1. Let's create "Airflow" folder.
-2. Go to "Airflow" folder.
+2. Go to "Airflow"(You can change a name of folder) folder.
 ```bash
 # go to path "Airflow"
 cd Airflow